fboender/ansible-cmdb/README.md

 	ansible-cmdb out/ > overview.html

 The default template is `html_fancy`, which uses Jquery.
-By default it can therefor not be opened in your browser using `file:///`, but must be served over HTTP or HTTPS.
-If you wish to view it locally, you can instruct the template to use local javascript resources.
-The *Templates* section has information on how to do that.

 ### Full usage